House of Saxe-Coburg and Gotha: Origins of the Duchy of Saxe-Coburg and Gotha

-The first duke of Saxe-Coburg and Gotha was Ernest I, who reigned from 1826 until his death in 1844.
-He had previously been Duke of Saxe-Coburg-Saalfeld (as Ernest III) from 1806 until the duchy was reorganized in 1826.
+The first duke of Saxe-Coburg and Gotha was Ernest I, who ruled from 1826 until his death in 1844.
+Before the territorial reorganization of 1826, he had reigned as Duke of Saxe-Coburg-Saalfeld (as Ernest III) from 1806 onward.

 Ernest's younger brother Leopold became King of the Belgians in 1831, and his descendants continue to serve as Belgian monarchs.
 Leopold's only daughter, Princess Charlotte of Belgium, was the consort of Maximilian I of Mexico, and she was known as Empress Carlota of Mexico in the 1860s.

 Ernest I's second son, Prince Albert (1819–1861), married his first cousin Queen Victoria in 1840 (Victoria's mother was a sister of Ernest I).
 Prince Albert thus is the progenitor of the United Kingdom's current royal family, called the House of Windsor since 1917.